 Why does my EPC not recommend a heat pump?

-With government’s saying that gas boilers are to be phased out in order for the UK to achieve its carbon targets why does an EPC rarely recommend one?
+With government’s saying that gas boilers are to be phased out in order for the UK to achieve its carbon targets why does an Energy Performance Certificate (EPC) rarely recommend one?

 What is energy efficiency?